-Lick your lips...really wet them...see how "naughty" this makes them look.
-But, of course, you can't do this repeatedly...it would fade your lipstick ... make it look pale, unattractive...certainly not exciting!
-But there IS a way... the South Sea maiden's way...vivid lip coloring that naturally has a wet, shimmering, "naughty" look without actually being wet at all.
-We've stolen her secret and put it in the New de luxe TATTOO - For you!
-Apply it...see how richly red-how wet-looking-how it glistens-how soft-how gloriously feminine it makes your mouth!
-TATTOO your lips with this unique new lipstick and you'll thrill to the discovery, too, that it's-

-Extra Smooth-creamy, for easy application!
+Lick your lips...really wet them...see how "naughry" this makes them look.
+But, of course, you can't do this repeatedly...it would fade your lipstick ...make it look pale, unattractive...certainly not ex-citing!
+But thore IS a way...the South Sea maiden's way...vivid lip coloring that naturally has a wet, shim-mering, "naughry" look without actually being wet at all.
+We've stolen her secret and put it in the New de laxe TATTOO-for you!
+Apply it...see how richly red-how wet-looking-how it glistens-how soft-how glori-ously feminine it makes your mouth!
+TATTOO year lips with this unique new lipstick and you'll thrill to the discovery, too, that it'sdiscovery, too, that it's- -Extra Smooth-creamy, for easy application! -Extra Softening-like pomade, to help pre-